Droogans/ProtractorPageObjects/README.md

 }
 ```

-When you do share this password with others, do so in a secure manner.
+When you do share your ignored passwords with others, do so in a secure manner.

 The main point is, give out production credentials on a per-person basis, and do so manually.